wyndot/MPlayerKit/README.md

         e["CustomPlayerView"] f["CustomPlayerPresenter"]
     end
 ```
-### PlayModel
+### PlayerModel
-**PlayerModel** is a global environment variable definded with name **playerModel**.
-It can be accessed from any where in the view hierarchy with the following code snippet.
+**PlayerModel** is a global environment variable definded with keypath name **playerModel**.
+It can be accessed from anywhere in the view hierarchy with the following code snippet.
 ```
 struct YourView: View {
     @Environment(\.playerModel) private var playerModel